 A clean and sleek website for the high-class real estate firm.
 All menus are hidden, while navigation boils down to a minimalist header and a contact button.
 This allows visitors to focus on the main content.

 Below users will find the information about international services and quotes with the company’s values.

 Interactive homepage with changing animations reflects an idea of a visitor’s perfect place – the seaside, mountains, a big city, a restaurant, a party with friends.
-Search form and contact form are placed right there, in the first scroll.
+The search form and contact form are placed right there, in the first scroll.

 Europejski’s hallmark is the use of bright watercolor animation and parallax effect throughout the website, acting as the main navigation method.
 To a large extent, this helps the website stand out among similar architecture objects on the web.